 However, since Barclays doesn’t require a minimum initial deposit, you can easily create a CD ladder.
 You may choose to put more cash in the shorter term CDs and a smaller amount in a five-year term.
 Regardless of which CD terms you choose, you’re still earning more than keeping it in a savings account.

-If you prefer an in-person bank, you can also open an account at BBVA Compass.
+If you prefer an in-person bank, you can also open an account at BBVA.
 You have your choice of four CD terms:

 - 12 months